MStokluska/REST-Tutorial/readme.md

 $ curl localhost:4000/_ping
 ```

 Our next step is to add some kind of data, for this purpose lets mock a database connection, in a typical situation our server would communicate with a database like postgres, mysql or mongo, but for the purpose of this tutorial, let's use a mock database.
-Create `db.js` file.
+Create `db.js` file and copy following code:

 ```js
 const users = [